EdmundGoodman/Warwick_modelling/writeup/writeup.md

 #### Automated testing

-Wrote tests of the model using the python unittest library = allows continuous integration
+Wrote tests of the model using the Python unittest library = allows continuous integration